To join this PGCE, you will be expected to have:

 Successful completion of the programme leads to recommendation for Qualified Teacher Status.

-This PGCE will equip you with a range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of Religious Education.
-You will experience professional training, delivered to the highest of standards, which immerses you in the very latest teaching and learning pedagogies.
+This PGCE will equip you with a range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of Religious Education (RE).
+You will experience professional training, delivered to the highest standard, immersing you in the latest teaching and learning pedagogies.
 The programme aims to develop reflective and analytical skills as well as providing practical experience in planning effective RE lessons and learning strategies.

-If you have a degree in Religious Education or a related subject, want to raise cross-cultural awareness and encourage empathy, enquiry and critical thinking in secondary school pupils aged 11 to 16, this is the programme for you.
+If you are a graduate and want to raise cross-cultural awareness and encourage empathy, enquiry and critical thinking in secondary school pupils aged 11 to 16, this is the programme for you.